Carl Edwards: 2007: Return to The Chase

+2008: First championship runner-up

 The 2008 season was Edwards' strongest year, finishing second to Jimmie Johnson in the NASCAR Sprint Cup Series.
 Edwards won the 2008 Auto Club 500, his first Sprint Cup win of the year.
-The following week, Edwards won the UAW-Dodge 400 at Las Vegas Motor Speedway, his first back to back victories since 2005 when he won in Atlanta and Texas.
+The following week, Edwards won the UAW-Dodge 400 at Las Vegas Motor Speedway, his first back-to-back victories since 2005 when he won in Atlanta and Texas.
 These victories put Edwards at the top of the point standings for the first time in his career.

 Following the Las Vegas win, on March 5, 2008, NASCAR penalized Edwards, owner Jack Roush, and crew chief Bob Osborne for violations found in post-race inspection.
 The No. 99 car driven by Edwards was found to be in violation of sections 12-4-A, 12-4-Q, and 20–2.1J of the 2008 NASCAR rulebook, specifically, the cover was off the oil tank.
 The violations were found during post-race inspection at Las Vegas Motor Speedway on March 2.
-The following penalties were levied by NASCAR: Edwards was fined 100 driver points and stripped his 10 bonus points for the Las Vegas win which would be used to seed him in the Chase for Championship (should he make the Chase).
-Roush was fined 100 owner points and Osborne was suspended for six races and fined $100,000.
-Edwards was leading the Kobalt Tools 500 looking for his third consecutive victory, but on lap 274 his car began to smoke and his crew diagnosed the problem as a broken transmission.
+The following penalties were levied by NASCAR: Edwards was fined one hundred driver points and stripped of his ten bonus points for the Las Vegas win, which would be used to seed him in the Chase for the Championship (should he make the Chase).
+Roush was fined one hundred owner points, and Osborne was suspended for six races and fined $100,000.
+Edwards was leading the Kobalt Tools 500, looking for his third consecutive victory, but on lap 274 his car began to smoke and his crew diagnosed the problem as a broken transmission.
 Edwards went on to finish 42nd.
 On April 7, he won the Samsung 500 at Texas Motor Speedway for his third win of the season.